 - Presentation and participation at the annual CTSI Annual Research Day;

-- Four required courses with a total of 11 credits, and a minimum of 8 credits of electives.
-All courses must be passed with an “S” or a letter grade of “B” or better to count toward the concentration (view list of required courses and sample electives).
+- CTS core curriculum, biostatistics, and a minimum of 6 credits of electives.
+All courses must be passed with an “S” or a letter grade of “B” or better to count toward the concentration.

 Applicants to the CTS Interdisciplinary Concentration are accepted year-round.

 Applicants must identify a suitable mentoring team, which includes both a “basic” scientist or discipline expert and a “clinician” scientist who will be expected to serve as the Chair and Co-Chair, respectively, of the student’s graduate supervisory committee.
 Mentors must be nationally recognized faculty who represent major disciplines, centers, institutes, and/or programs.

 Mentors will be approved by the CTSI Training Advisory Committee based on the following criteria:

 - Current funded research that would afford opportunities to the CTS trainee;